ARCAD-Software/iunit-vscode/docs/pages/with-junit.md

 In order to execute unit-tests on your applications via JUnit, you must first set up the testing environment.
 This involves creating projects and managing repositories and versions.

-ARCAD-iUnit projects are used to create and run unit test cases via JUnit.
+ARCAD iUnit projects are used to create and run unit test cases via JUnit.

 ![junit-image](../media/junit.png)